Right to Rent Checks: A Practical Guide for Private Landlords

 The initial check must be completed before the tenancy begins — specifically, within the 28 days before the start date.
 You cannot allow a tenant to move in and check later.

 For tenants with a time-limited right to rent (such as those on certain visas), you must carry out follow-up checks before their permission expires.
-The Home Office will tell you when the follow-up check is due based on the tenant's immigration status.
+According to Home Office guidance, the online verification service notifies landlords of the required check date based on the tenant's immigration status.

 How to Conduct a Manual Check